ltw-webdev-4/curriculum/pattern-library-readme.md

         fade: true
       - num: 4
         text: |
-          Make a new entry named `type`, this will describe all the typography related information.
+          Make a new entry named `fonts`, this will describe all the typography related information.
       - num: 5
         text: |
           Using the `primary` entry we can describe the primary typeface—especially describe why you chose it and when to use it.